yashkapse1110/Disaster_Resilance/README.md

 ## About the Project

-**Sajilo Sahayata** is a real-time disaster management and coordination platform designed to minimize the time gap between incident reporting and government response.
+**Disaster_Resilence** is a real-time disaster management and coordination platform designed to minimize the time gap between incident reporting and government response.
 By connecting citizens, first responders, and local government officials on a single platform, the system ensures **faster alerts**, **smarter coordination**, and **timely actions** during emergencies.

 ### How It Works